Real Estate Transfer Tax

 - Form RLG-14, Order-invoice for Real Estate Transfer Tax Stamps, is the form counties use to purchase the stamps.
 This form is filed as needed.

 - Form PTAX-203, Illinois Real Estate Transfer Declaration, is completed by the buyer and seller and filed at the county in which the property is located.
 Form PTAX-203-A, Illinois Real Estate Transfer Declaration Supplemental Form A, is used for non-residential property with a sale price over $1 million.
 Counties should have paper copies of these forms available.
-You can also file Form PTAX-203 and Form PTAX-203-A on-line.
+You can also fill out Form PTAX-203 and Form PTAX-203-A here.
 Print these forms upon completion and file them with the county recorder of deeds or registrar of titles.